ScorexFoundation/sigmastate-interpreter/docs/aot-jit-switch.md

- skip-accept     | skip script evaluation (both costing and verification) and treat it as True proposition (accept spending) skip-reject     | skip script evaluation (both costing and verification) and treat it as False proposition (reject spending) Validation Context | a tuple of (`Block Type`, `SF Status`, `Script Version`) SF Status       | soft-fork status of the block.
+ skip-accept     | skip script evaluation (both costing and verification) and treat it as True proposition (accept spending) skip-reject     | skip script evaluation (both costing and verification) and treat it as False proposition (reject spending) Validation Context | a tuple of (`Block Type`, `SF Status`, `Script Version`) Validation Action | an action taken by a node in the given validation context SF Status       | soft-fork status of the block.
 The status is `active` when enough votes have been collected.

 ### Script Validation Rules Summary